Skip to content

 How Much Superannuation Do I Pay?

-The super guarantee (SG) is the minimum amount of super you must pay into your employee’s super account.
-The SG is currently 11% (rising to 11.5% on 1 July 2024) of an employee’s ordinary time earnings (OTE).
-Further, OTE is the amount your employee earns for their ordinary hours of work.
-OTE includes commissions, shift loadings, allowances and bonuses, but excludes overtime payments.
+The super guarantee (SG) is the minimum amount of super you must pay into an eligible employee’s super account.
+As of 2026, the SG rate is 12% of an employee’s ordinary time earnings (OTE).
+OTE is the amount your employee earns for their ordinary hours of work and may include commissions, shift loadings, allowances and bonuses, but generally excludes overtime payments.

 Example of Superannuation Calculation